ganzh6880/ganzh6880.github.io/_pages/about.md

 # 🔥 News
+- ***2025.07:*** Proud to share the team has been selected for **NVIDIA Academic Grant Program** on "Adaptive Fault-Tolerant Safe Locomotion with Differentiable Simulation", lead by Prof. Shi Fan (NUS), Dr. Michael Chuah (A*STAR)
-- ***2025.04:*** Excited to share that I will be starting my PhD journey this fall at the Robotics Department, UM under Prof. Bernadette Bucher!
+- ***2025.04:*** Excited to share that I will be starting my PhD journey this fall at the Robotics Department, UofM under Prof. Bernadette Bucher!
 - ***2025.03:*** Proud to announce the team has been awarded the **2024 A\*STAR Career Development Fund (CDF)** on ”Towards Physical Intelligence: Embodiment-Aware Transformer Model for Legged Robots”
 - ***2024.06:*** Extremely honoured to be awarded the **A\*STAR National Science Scholarship PhD!**